imagej/imagej.github.io/_pages/cookbook/t-functions.md

 ![](/media/Surface plot compare.png "surface_plot_compare.png")

-Surface plots can be generated in many ways: notably via the menu command "*Analyze/Surface plot*" or via the plugins "*SurfaceJ*" and *"Interactive 3D Surface Plot*".
+Surface plots can be generated in many ways: notably via the menu command {% include bc path="Analyze|Surface plot" %} or via the plugins "*SurfaceJ*" and *"Interactive 3D Surface Plot*".
 These functions will surface-plot movies as well as single frame images.
 Ensure the features you're interested in are "Contrast stretched" optimally.
 This can be done using a "Max intensity projection" on the stack.
 Get the max and min pixel intensities and apply these to the stack.
 Remember, do not perform intensity analysis on images that have had their contrast stretched.

-### "Analyze/Surface plot" settings
+### {% include bc path="Analyze|Surface plot" %} settings

 When this function is selected, a dialog will appear.
 Try the settings below first and play with them to optimize the surface plot.
 The LUT of the final surface plot is taken from the LUT of the image.